395t/review-assignments/_summaries/wu2021rethinking_2.md

 ## What interesting variants are explored?

 This paper primarly focuses on variants of BatchNorm that can address its problems mentioned above.
-PreciseBN and SyncBN are interesting variants of BatchNorm that bettered performance and reduced the impact of its shortcomings.
+PreciseBN, and FrozenBN, and SyncBN are interesting variants of BatchNorm that bettered performance and reduced the impact of its shortcomings.

 ## TL;DR
 * BatchNorm is widely used, but it has subtle shortcomings that can lead to lower performance